gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}
 Note: you have to record real api responses in static files before (here you can pick in source project).

 * Before starting the server, we also want to start webpack in "watch mode" in order to rebuild on change.
-Add a "start" property with the following commands in /package.json :
+Add a "watch" script with the following commands in /package.json :
 {% highlight json %}
 "scripts": {
   ...